Appearance

 - The map viewer displaying your tissue image with data points

-- The Sidebar showing available annotations
+- The Sidebar showing available features

 - Loading indicators while data is being fetched